-TLC Laptop Initiative
+TLC Mobile Device Initiative

 Vision of the Initiative

 Northern Michigan University's vision for education in the 21st century is a learning environment that embraces technology to enhance student access, promote the development of independent learners and encourage greater student-faculty communication and collaboration.
-To help achieve this vision, the university has implemented a laptop program that ensures students and faculty have a standard set of tools (hardware and software) that meet a majority of their computing and telecommunications needs, promotes communication and enables quality support.
-NMU is the first public university in Michigan--but one of many nationwide--to pursue the idea of a "laptop" campus.
+To help achieve this vision, the university has implemented a mobile device program that ensures students and faculty have a standard set of tools (hardware and software) that meet a majority of their computing and telecommunications needs, promotes communication and enables quality support.
+NMU is the first public university in Michigan--but one of many nationwide--to pursue the idea of a "mobile" campus.

-In fall 2000, full-time NMU undergraduate and graduate students (registered for 12 or more credit hours) were supplied with a general purpose, laptop computer with a standard set of applications and convenient, 24-hour access to the campus network (including the Internet).
-Classrooms in new/remodeled buildings were designed to facilitate laptop/network use by faculty and students; some older classrooms were retrofitted.
+In fall 2000, full-time NMU undergraduate and graduate students (registered for 12 or more credit hours) were supplied with a general purpose, mobile device with a standard set of applications and convenient, 24-hour access to the campus network (including the Internet).
+Classrooms in new/remodeled buildings were designed to facilitate mobile device/network use by faculty and students; some older classrooms were retrofitted.
 Not all classrooms have a port at every seat because student in-class use is not always appropriate.
 Network ports are available in lounges, study rooms and laboratories.
 Campus residence hall rooms, faculty and staff offices, and many classrooms already had network ports.
 University apartments have improved network access.
 Although electronic documents are encouraged, networked printers are installed in various campus locations for hard copy documents.

 Cost To Students